thainamhoang/adasite/index.md

 #### Raw Genres

-As every movie has one or several genres associated with it, we can use it to form a graph: <u>there will be an edge between the movies, if they have at least one common genre</u>.
+As every movie has one or several genres associated with it, we can use it to form a graph: **there will be an edge between the movies, if they have at least one common genre**.
 Now it's getting interesting as we're using exactly the same movies to generate graphs, but they look completely different.
-As movies had different amount of genres, using degree for coloring nodes doesn't make sense, and we have used betweenness instead... or logarithm of betweenness to be precise to get better variability of colors.
+When in the first case, the color represented the rating, then this time we have used betweenness instead... or logarithm of betweenness to be precise to get better variability of colors.
+The size of the node now depends on the rating.
 As you can see, there are some really distinct clusters where betweenness is 0, but again no clear pattern of size-color dynamics that we're searching for.